fauna/faunadb-ruby/README.md

-# Fauna
+# FaunaDB

-Experimental Ruby client for [Fauna](http://fauna.org).
+Experimental Ruby client for [FaunaDB](https://faunadb.com).

 ## Installation

-The Fauna ruby client is distributed as a gem.
+The FaunaDB ruby client is distributed as a gem.
 Install it via:

     $ gem install fauna